 3. Too Many Clients

 Solution: Be realistic about how much work can you take on

-Jessica never turned down a client even when she felt over engaged.
-However, she claims she is always realistic with her clients when it comes to the timelines during the critical period.
-Those who want quality work delivered will just have to be patient.
+Jessica never turned down a client even when she felt over-engaged.
+However, she claims she is always realistic with her clients - those who want quality work delivered will just have to be patient.

 Solution: Monthly ACH withdrawal or credit card deduction

-In its early days, digital marketing agency called The Media Captain had trouble collecting invoices.
-According to its president Jason Parks, it took five years for this digital agency to make a U-turn and change the way they collect money from clients.
+In its early days, The Media Captain digital marketing agency had trouble collecting invoices.
+According to president Jason Parks, it took five years for this agency to make a U-turn and change the way they collect money from clients.
 It all started with changing the initial contract.